Grizzlies vs. Hawks Prediction & Picks - December 23

 Grizzlies Performance Insights

-- With 23.8 assists per game, the Grizzlies are fourth-worst in the league.
+- The Grizzlies are dishing out just 23.8 assists per contest, which ranks fourth-worst in the league.

-- In terms of turnovers, Memphis is 24th in the league in committing them (14.2 per game).
-It is fourth-best in forcing them (15 per game).
+- With 15.0 forced turnovers per game, Memphis ranks fourth-best in the league.
+It ranks 24th in the league by averaging 14.2 turnovers per contest.

+- The Grizzlies rank fourth-worst in the NBA with a 33.7% shooting percentage from three-point land.
+Meanwhile, they are making 13.0 treys per game (12th-ranked in league).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.